Aled Haydn Jones

 Aled Haydn Jones (born 9 August 1976) is a Welsh radio executive, former presenter and former radio producer.
-In June 2020 he was appointed head of BBC Radio 1, succeeding Ben Cooper.
-From 2004 until 2012 he worked on The Chris Moyles Show.
-He was a presenter on The Surgery on BBC Radio 1 between 2009 until 2015.
+In June 2020, he was appointed head of BBC Radio 1, succeeding Ben Cooper.
+From 2004 until 2012, he worked on The Chris Moyles Show.
+He was a presenter on The Surgery on BBC Radio 1 between 2009 and 2015.
 After a stint as an editor, Jones was appointed Head of Programmes in 2017.

 Personal life

 Jones was born to Hayden and Ann Jones in Aberystwyth, Wales, in 1976.
 He has a younger sister named Meleri.
 Jones is a fluent Welsh speaker.
-He attended Ysgol Gymraeg Aberystwyth, a Welsh medium primary school, and Ysgol Gyfun Penweddig Welsh medium secondary before going on to complete a BTEC qualification in Media Studies at Swansea College.
+He attended Ysgol Gymraeg Aberystwyth, a Welsh-medium primary school, and Ysgol Gyfun Penweddig Welsh medium secondary before going on to complete a BTEC qualification in Media Studies at Swansea College.
 He currently lives in London.

 Jones is openly gay.
 In August 2016 Jones confirmed on Twitter that his long-term partner, Emile, proposed to him on his 40th birthday.

-In February 2021 S4C broadcast the Welsh-language documentary DRYCH: Ti, Fi a'r Fam Fenthyg ("You, me and the surrogate") which tracked Jones and Emile were trying to become parents with the help of Surrogacy UK.
-The follow up documentary DRYCH: Ti, Fi a'r Babi ("You, me and the baby"), broadcast in June 2022 revealed all that had happened since.
+In February 2021 S4C broadcast the Welsh-language documentary DRYCH: Ti, Fi a'r Fam Fenthyg ("You, me and the surrogate") which tracked Jones and Emile as they were trying to become parents with the help of Surrogacy UK.
+The follow-up documentary DRYCH: Ti, Fi a'r Babi ("You, me and the baby"), broadcast in June 2022 revealed all that had happened since.